prismofeverything/gaia/README.md

   :tenant-id "8897b62d8a8d45f38dfd2530375fbdac"
   :region "RegionOne"}

- :flow                      ;; path to set of commands, processes, variables and agents files {:path "../biostream/bmeg-etl/bmeg"}}
+ :flow                      ;; path to set of commands and processes files {:path "resources/test/triangle/triangle"}}
 ```

 Once this is all established, you can start Gaia by typing